killfoley/programming-scriptingproblems/README.md

 #### 7. plot.py
 This program plots the functions f(x)=x, g(x)=x<sup>2</sup>, h(x)=x<sup>3</sup> in the range [0, 4] on one set of axes.

+## Running the Code
+Python scripts are run on the command line.
+The user must first navigate to the directory containing the python program.
+The program is then run by typing the command<br/>

+> python filename.py

+Any further user inputs can then be performed following prompts on the command line.

 Below is an example of how to run the first program and what it's inputs/ outputs are